 Next, frying them until their juices are released condenses their flavour even more.
 They add such an earthy, subtle flavour to this casserole that is not to be missed.

-Can You Freeze Green Bean Casserole?
+Can You Freeze this Casserole?

-Green Bean Casserole is easy to freeze and re-heats well which makes it THE perfect make-ahead Thanksgiving dinner side dish.
+Yep!
+It’s super easy to freeze and re-heats well which makes it THE perfect make-ahead Thanksgiving dinner side dish.

 To freeze, follow the recipe until you reach the baking step.
 Instead of baking the dish, wrap it well with plastic wrap and freeze for up to two weeks.